gzigzigzeo/resource_spec/README.md

 end
 ```

 `FactoryGirl` factory for `User` must be defined.
-Calls to `FactoryGirl` or other factory engine can be overriden with settings.
+Calls to `FactoryGirl` or other factory engine can be overridden with settings.

 ## Customization